jmppmj/sentimentanalysis/README.md

 <b>Purpose of the program:</b>
 To define, evaluate, and visualize overall public sentiment towards various news articles.

+Three versions of the program are available in this repository:<ul>
+<li>RedditbotSpidernews scraps and analyzes the top posts from the last 24 hrs on /r/news/</li>
+<li>RedditbotSpiderpolitics scraps and analyzes the top posts from the last 24 hrs on /r/politics</li>
+<li>RedditbotSpiderpolitics scraps and analyzes the top posts from the last 24 hrs on /r/news</li>
+<li>RedditbotSpiderworldnews scraps and analyzes the top posts from the last 24 hrs on /r/worldnews</li>

-Web scraper is set to https://www.reddit.com/r/politics/top/, but can be (theoretically) used on any similar subreddit by changing the address and (if needed) altering the XPath's within RedditbotSpider.py.
+The program can be (theoretically) used on any subreddit by changing the address and (if needed) altering the XPath's within RedditbotSpider.py.

 <b>What the program does:</b>
 <ul>